Sravanchiluka/Sravanchiluka/README.md

 - 👋 Hi, I’m chiluka Sravan
-- 👀 I’m interested in ... engineering and singing
+- 👀 I’m interested in ... software engineer and singing
 - 🌱 I’m currently learning ...bachelors in Artificial intelligence and Data science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...